khwilo/angular-reddit/README.md

 # Angular Reddit

 Simple article voting app.
-Allows beginners to get up to speed with the Angular Framework.
+Simple application for beginners to get up to speed with the Angular Framework.
 https://angular-simple-reddit.now.sh/